Skip to main content

 The Pegasus

 Taking its name from the mythical winged horse, Pegasus replaces the original Kiva.
-The original Kiva still performs the same job, moving pods around.

 Amazon Pegasus Robot